What do Seventh-day Adventists Believe About The Great Controversy?

 And in the end, Satan, death, and suffering will all end forever—thanks to Jesus’ sacrifice on the Cross.

-And after the end times, when Jesus calls His beloved followers to meet Him in the clouds to be taken with Him to heaven we can rest assured we will be restored to perfection (1 Thessalonians 4:17; 1 Corinthians 15:35-58).
-And after that, we’ll never sin again—for we will have truly, unmistakably seen what it means to know both good and evil.
+Finally, after the end times, when Jesus calls His beloved followers to meet Him in the clouds to be taken with Him to heaven, we can rest assured we will be restored to perfection (1 Thessalonians 4:17; 1 Corinthians 15:35-58).
+And after that, we’ll never sin again—for we will have truly and unmistakably seen what it means to know both good and evil.